 ALSO READ'Promoting biz, investment necessary to address trade deficit' India steps up campaign for Chinese investments FIFA CCO tells India to focus on grassroots, investments FLF mulls selling investments to deleverage balance sheet China trying to block our investments in India: Taiwanese minister

+The world is going to come to us because there is political stability and business viability here now," he said, and pointed out that doing business has also become a lot more easier now.
 Answering a question on whether he would invest in states like Bihar, he said, there is no rocket science in understanding why investors go where they go.
 "At the end of it, we want a leadership who delivers, and from that perspective now I am very comfortable in investing in Bihar," he said.
 Mahindra urged the NITI Aayog to get a global advisory council on the lines of Singapore for better working to which its chief executive Amitabh Kant said he would look into the suggestion.
 Highlighting the role of states in the national growth story, Kant said, "certain fundamental changes are taking place in the country now.
 There is huge focus on competitive federalism and not just limited to ease of doing business.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)